Forever (Drake, Kanye West, Lil Wayne, and Eminem song): Background

 The track was produced by Boi-1da, and was first used by Kardinal Offishall in early 2008 on the unreleased song "Bring It Back", featuring R. City.
 Kardinal did not use the song for his album and it was later re-sold to Drake.
 This original version leaked in late 2008, as "I Want This Forever" featuring Lil Wayne and Kidd Kidd.
 In an interview, Kardinal stated that his version was a leaked demo which was supposed to appear on his album Not 4 Sale, as well as a soundtrack.

 The officially released version of "Forever" features Kanye West, Lil Wayne, and Eminem.
 Rapper Jay-Z has called it "the best posse cut of the year".
-The song title is derived from the last line of the chorus; "I want this shit forever man."
+The song title is derived from the last line of the chorus; "I want this shit forever, mane."

 According to an interview with West, he said, "When I heard Eminem's verse on the Drake shit, I went back and rewrote my shit for two days.
 I cancelled appointments to rewrite!"
 Similarly, Lil Wayne rewrote his verse after hearing Eminem's.
 In response to this, Eminem told Complex, "Everybody approached the beat different […] For some reason, I felt the beat was a double-time beat, so I rapped faster."